My name is Althea (Founder & contributor)

 Ever the academic, I am also toying with the idea of doing a PhD in this area.

 3 things you might not know about me:

 I was diagnosed with dyslexia in 2016 (aged 57)

 Dyslexia is where you have difficulty interpreting words which in some people can cause issues with reading, writing and spelling.
-My form of dyslexia manifested itself with challenges with grammar, spelling and working memory.
+My form of dyslexia manifested itself with challenges with grammar, spelling, reading fluency and working memory.
 I just assumed it was just me.
 It never occurred to me that I was dyslexic until after having a conversation with a tutor at university, he suggested I get an assessment.
 Which I did and lo and behold, I was diagnosed with dyslexia.